prominence-eosc/docs/tutorial-uploads.md

 ---
 # Uploading images
 A SHA256 checksum should ideally be supplied when uploading container images to object storage as this enables images to be cached on workers and re-used if necessary.
-For large numbers of short jobs this potentially give performance improvements.
+For large numbers of short jobs this can potentially give performance improvements.

 When using the CLI the checksum is automatically calculated and provided, e.g.